joshgerdes/jekyll-uno/_drafts/jekyll-uno-and-my-new-blog-theme.md

 I renamed the 'Blog' button to 'Archive' as without the landing page it makes more sense that you are going to the index of old posts rather than the blog section of a larger site.

-Images are by default left aligned, I didn't really like this so I centred everything by default.
+Images are by default left aligned, I didn't really like this so I centered everything by default.

 There was no default tab width set for code blocks so it used the default 8 wide tabs, this made all my code samples look super indented, so I set a default tab width of 4 on code blocks (which is now settable in CSS3).